AndyObtiva/glimmer-cs-calculator/README.md

 jruby -S bundle
 ```

-And, then instantiate the Calculator custom shell in your Glimmer application via the `calculator` keyword.
+And, then instantiate the Calculator custom shell in your Glimmer application via the `calculator` Glimmer DSL keyword.

 ## Contributing to glimmer-cs-calculator